 A few helpful questions to ask:

-Think about the donor demographics your nonprofit targeted last fundraising season.
+Think about the donor demographics your nonprofit organization targeted last holiday season.
 How successful was this?
-Where could you improve this fundraising season?
+Where could you improve?

-How much do you plan to raise during the nonprofit fundraising season?
+How much do you plan to raise?
 Set some SMART fundraising goals to help plan your year-end giving campaign.

 Powerful fundraising campaigns create empathy with your donors.
 Storytelling can play a key role in this.
 Promote the “human” aspects of your work to appeal to the emotions of your supporters.
 High-quality images that link to your nonprofit’s mission can drive emotions.